Specialization of Difference Equations and High Frobenius Powers: Transformal Valued Fields

 \begin{cor} Let $\mathcal{L}$ be the expansion of the three sorted language of perfect valued fields by unary function symbols for the action of $\sigma$ on all three sorts.
 Then the theory $\widetilde{\VFA}$ fails to eliminiate quantifiers in the language $\mathcal{L}$, even if quantifiers over the residue field\footnote{The valuation group is o-minimal and eliminates quantifiers, so quantifiers over the valuation group sort are redundant} are allowed. \end{cor}

-\begin{rem} Let $\mathcal{L}_{\AKE}$ be the expansion of the three sorted language of valued fields of equal characteristic zero by unary function symbols for the action of $\sigma$ on all three sorts and an angular coefficient map, namely a section of the valuation map $K^{\times} \to \Gamma$ in the category of modules over $\mathbf{Z}\left[\sigma\right]$.
-Every model $K$ of $\widetilde{\VFA}$ admits an angular coefficient map; when $K$ is saturated, the choice of this map is unique up to isomorphism, hence up to elementary equivalence.
+\begin{rem} Let $\mathcal{L}_{\AKE}$ be the expansion of the three sorted language of valued fields of equal characteristic zero by unary function symbols for the action of $\sigma$ on all three sorts and a cross section, namely a section of the valuation map $K^{\times} \to \Gamma$ in the category of modules over $\mathbf{Z}\left[\sigma\right]$.
+Every model $K$ of $\widetilde{\VFA}$ admits a cross section; when $K$ is saturated, the choice of this map is unique up to isomorphism, hence up to elementary equivalence.

-It follows from the main result of \cite{azgin2010valued} that in characteristic zero, the theory $\widetilde{\VFA}_{\AKE}$ of models of $\widetilde{\VFA}$ equipped with an angular coefficient map eliminiates quantifiers relative to the residue field.
-However, an arbitrary model of $\VFA$ need not admit an angular coefficient map, and no angular coefficient map can possibly be definable in $\widetilde{\VFA}$, hence there is no contradiction with Corollary \ref{cor-no-qe-relative-tores}.
+It follows from the main result of \cite{azgin2010valued} that in characteristic zero, the theory $\widetilde{\VFA}_{\AKE}$ of models of $\widetilde{\VFA}$ equipped with a cross section eliminates quantifiers relative to the residue field.
+However, an arbitrary model of $\VFA$ need not admit a cross section, and no cross section can possibly be definable in $\widetilde{\VFA}$, hence there is no contradiction with Corollary \ref{cor-no-qe-relative-tores}.

 \end{rem}

 \begin{defn} Let $\nicefrac{\widetilde{K}}{K}$ be an extension of models of $\VFA$ of finite transformal transcendence degree.
 We say that $\widetilde{K}$ is \textit{transformally Abhyankar} over $K$ if one has the equality $\tdeg_{\sigma}\nicefrac{\widetilde{K}}{K} = \tdeg_{\sigma}\nicefrac{\widetilde{k}}{k} + {\dimm}_{\mathbf{Q}\left(\sigma\right)} \nicefrac{\widetilde{\Gamma} \otimes {\mathbf{Q}\left(\sigma\right)}}{\Gamma \otimes {\mathbf{Q}\left(\sigma\right)}}$ \end{defn}